scylladb/scylla-monitoring/docs/source/updating_dashboard.rst

 Adding and Modifying Dashboards
 *******************************

-The following document explains how to update or create Grafana dashboards for the Scylla Monitor.
+The following document explains how to update or create Grafana dashboards for the Scylla Monitoring Stack.

-It will explain about Scylla Monitor dashboard templates and how to modify them.
+It will explain about Scylla Monitoring Stack dashboard templates and how to modify them.

 .. contents::
    :depth: 2